 While the leaves on a peach tree are extremely dangerous for horses, you may be shocked to learn that peaches themselves are actually safe for your horse to eat as a treat.

-Peaches are safe for horses to eat if they are fed in limited quantities and the pits are removed.
+Horses love to eat peaches and can safely do so if they are fed in limited quantities and the pits are removed.
+Peaches are full of nutrients that are beneficial to horses.

 The pit of a peach can be extremely dangerous for a horse to eat for various reasons.
 You should always take extra precautions if you plan to feed peaches to your horse.